U.S. Route 2 in Wisconsin: Eastern segment

 US 2 re-enters Wisconsin from Iron County, Michigan concurrently with US 141 and turns southeastward to Florence and intersects WIS 70/WIS 101 at their shared terminus.
 After a short trek through Florence via Central Avenue, Furnace Street and Florence Avenue, the highway turns south and passes by Commonwealth then turns east and passes through the community of Spread Eagle.
 The highway returns into Michigan 3 mi east of Spread Eagle.

 History

 In 1918, the western segment of US 2 was old WIS 10 with the exception of the short segment between US 51 and the Michigan state line, which was not a part of the state highway system until Michigan signed their trunkline system a year later.
 The entire eastern segment was designated as old WIS 69 in 1918.
 One business route existed for US 2 until 2002.
 Business US 2 began at the US 51 terminus and headed southeast to WIS 77 in downtown Hurley where it turned east into Michigan.
 Although Michigan still has the route signed, Wisconsin removed its signs.
 The street in Hurley that runs from WIS 77 to the border is still a state trunkline despite not having a numbered designation.

+In the 2020s, the entire US 2 corridor was designated as an Alternative Fuel Corridor for electric vehicles.